opensourcestories/opensourcestories.org/content/contribute/editorial-guide.md

 ## Tracking progress

 Please keep track of your progress in editing in the issue for the story.
+We would say that not update is too small, but maybe ones like "opened a file 🎉" are.
+In general letting us know where you're flowing, where you get stuck, and how we can help benefits everyone.

 Once you have finished your tasks, assign the issue to the person who is named as the publisher for the story.

 We are all human!
 If there are delays of more than ~4 days, or you can no longer be the editor, just let us know on the issue.